chris-short/chrisshort.net/content/disclaimer.md

 Views expressed on this site do not reflect the opinions or views of:

-* SJ Technologies
+* Red Hat
 * Cloud Native Computing Foundation
 * opensource.com
-* Red Hat
 * Detroit Go Meetup
+* Detroit Kubernetes Meetup

-Nor those of any group Chris Short is or has been affiliated with or employed by.
+Nor those of any group Chris Short is or has been affiliated with or employed by unless explicitly stated otherwise.